Tommy0Storm/LRASection8/README.md

 - Works offline as a PWA

 Open `schedule8-masterpiece.html` in a modern web browser to begin.
 For an all-in-one page with no external dependencies, open `schedule8-offline.html`.
+If you prefer everything bundled into a single standalone file (with scripts and styles inline), open `schedule8-single.html`.
 And for quick reference to the complete Labour Relations Act, open `lra-full.html`.
 For a lightweight React-based interface that fetches the Act text dynamically, open `lra-react.html` (best served via `http-server`).